Post-Completion Optional Practical Training

 - All employment must be directly related to your field of study.

-After completing the OPT Request Form and OPT Quiz, submit a copy of your unofficial transcript to firstname.lastname@example.org.
-We will then create an OPT recommendation in your SEVIS record and issue a new Form I-20.
-This new I-20 will be included in your USCIS OPT application.
-See step 3.
+Our office will then recommend you for OPT and issue a new Form I-20 to be included in the USCIS OPT application.
+See Step 3.
 (Processing Time: 3-5 business days).

 You will need to prepare an OPT application packet to send to USCIS.

-- Filing Fee ($410): Personal check, cashiers check, money order, or credit card.
+- Filing Fee: Personal check, cashiers check or money order.
 Please view the USCIS fee instructions to make sure you comply.
-The filing fee for OPT is $410, and the purpose of payment is "I-765 application fee".
+The filing fee for OPT is $410.
+The purpose of payment is “I-765 application fee”.
 Money orders are available at the post office.
 Paying with a credit card requires submission of Form G-1450.
 USCIS only accepts Visa, MasterCard, American Express, and Discover.
 If the card does not have the full $410 available, your entire application will be sent back to you.

 - Copy of new Form I-20 (with OPT recommendation on page 2).
-Make sure you sign on page 1 before copying.
-Your application must be received by USCIS within 30 days of I-20 issuance.
-We recommend you mail it within one week.
+Must be received by USCIS within 30 days of issuance or application will be denied.
+We strongly recommend mailing within 1 week of issuance.

 - Copy of passport biographic page